4W4I5/Semester-7-Notes/README.md

 > [!NOTE]
 > Only sessional and finals prep material will be available and linked here.
-> While i may not make classwise notes anymore, you are more than welcome to fork the repo and push your own notes here.
-I'll link them as soon as possible.
 > Check the respective folders for class notes if i made any they will be available there

 | Symbols            | Meaning          |